tianzhipengfei/tianzhipengfei.github.io/README.md

 # Tianzhi blog

-## Learn how to build a personal blog by github page and jekyll
+Hello, everyone.

+This repo is for my personal blog.
+The website is https://tianzhipengfei.github.io/

-This templete is from Hux https://github.com/Huxpro
+Also, thank Hux.
+This templete is from https://github.com/Huxpro